GuMiner/TemperFine/README.md

 ---------
 ### SUPERSEDED

-Work on other game projects (such as [agow] (https://github.com/GuMiner/agow) not requiring detailed art assets has caused this project to be abandoned for the time being.
+Work on other game projects (such as [agow] (https://github.com/GuMiner/agow), which does not require detailed art assets) has caused this project to be put on indefinite hold for the time being.

 ## Documentation
 ----------------